Skip to content

 In 2018, Jack directed Jug Band Hokum, a feature film acquired by Amazon Prime, starring Garrison Keillor, Bone Thugs-n-Harmony, Dom Flemons, and Charlie Parr.
 The twisted comedy-documentary profiles the iconic Minneapolis Battle of the Jug Bands.

 Jack currently performs over 250+ shows per year in the United States, Europe and the United Kingdom.
-To learn more, please email Jack’s agent (and wife) Kitty Norton at: jackandkittyxo@gmail.com.
+To learn more, please email Jack’s agent Ethan Williams at: hello@jacknortonmusic.com

 “Jack Norton is the greatest entertainer I have ever seen.”